anujmahajan28/tp/README.md

+ team, on Friday I worked on a few functional tickets for testing and also performed the weekly sanity for Deal Origination.
+For slicing, I received comments from Lilia and, based on the latest feedback, I’m updating all my cases.
+On Friday, two more cases were moved to Mickael’s bucket, and one came back to me as Lilia suggested adding a limit on the name.
+I’ll discuss this with the team today and update her accordingly.

 Hi [Manager Name],

 On Friday, we performed the weekly sanity for Mirage, and I also tested a few tickets related to Mirage.